trbll/trbll.github.io/_posts/2025-01-18-brain-state-prediction-to-memory-engineering.md

 Or maybe it will not be so sinister.
 Maybe we will be able to set preferences that that can be used to shape our experiences.
 For example: weight loss.
 Did your model predict that you're about to crave that extra slice of pizza?
 Maybe the generative model can pivot or spur to action to proactively distract you, preemptively curbing that craving before it ever existed.
 Or did your model predict that you're about to be sad?
 Maybe your AI assistant can come in with positive words of encouragement, recall a recent memory of a time you were happy, or conjur up [a scene of utmost cuteness](https://www.tiktok.com/@openai/video/7336713538532134186){:target="_blank"}.

-*But wait, was it my free will to set these preferences in the first place?*
+*But wait, was it my free will to set these preferences in the first place or was I expertly nudged (read: guided and/or manipulated) into setting them?*

 Where does free will fit when experiences are so finely tuned to match the model's expectation?
 Are you living your life, or living the model's output?
 [Will we live meaninglessly perfect lives or perfectly meaningless lives]({% post_url 2025-01-03-perfect-or-meaningless-lives %}){:target="_blank"}?